 A private elevator is the only way to access Cinderella's exclusive Castle Suite in the Magic Kingdom.
 Just outside the elevator is a foyer with memorabilia from Cinderella's fairy tale.
 A crystal chandelier hangs in the center.

 Cinderella houses a number of her priceless possessions in the foyer of her castle suite.
 Seen among Cinderella's memorabilia are her crown and scepter, on display along with her famous glass slipper.

 On the marble floor of the foyer, a hand-cut mural depicts Cinderella's pumpkin coach that brought her to that fateful ball where she would meet her prince.
 The mural, which took four craftsmen four months to create, consists of 30,000 tiles, including 3,400 24-carat gold tiles and 120 white-gold pieces.

 First Family to Stay in Cinderella's Castle Suite

 On January 25, 2007, the Fouch family of DeWitt, Michigan became the first family to be selected by Disney to spend the night in Cinderella's Castle.
 Each day, a group of guests is selected at random by a computer at Disney World.
 The criteria is randomized each day, so even the castmembers don't know who will be chosen until it happens.

-The Fouch family was chosen because 16-year-old Brad was in the right place at the right time.
-In this case, it was Row 2, Seat 8 in Simulator 4 of the Star Tours attraction at Disney-MGM Studios at 10:00 AM.
+In the case of the Fouch family, it was Row 2, Seat 8 in Simulator 4 of the Star Tours attraction at Disney-MGM Studios at 10:00 AM.